SAP-archive/C4CODATAAPIDEVGUIDE/OAuthSAMLClient/README.md

 ## OAuthSAMLClient

-Sample app that demonstrates the flow to get an OAuth Bearer token based on a SAML2.0 assertion for an SAP Cloud for customer tenant.
+Sample app that demonstrates the flow to get an OAuth Bearer token based on a SAML2.0 assertion for an SAP Cloud for Customer tenant.
 The token obtained can be used for SSO while invoking OData services offered by SAP Cloud for customer tenant.

 ### Pre-requisites:
 In your SAP Cloud for Customer tenant please register an:
 * OAuth IDP (Identity provider)
 * OAuth Client

-The above mentioned activities can be performed in the Administration work-center in your SAP Cloud for customer tenant.
+The above mentioned activities can be performed in the Administration work-center in your SAP Cloud for Customer tenant.

 In order for the sample to run the following things need to be done:
 * Add a JKS key-store to the project (e.g. in the current example the key-store is called as venkyvb.jks).